Jeremiah Robinson-Earl: College career

 Robinson-Earl made his Villanova debut in a 97–54 rout of Army, scoring 24 points and pulling down 13 rebounds.
 He was named Big East freshman of the week on November 11, 2019.
 At the conclusion of the regular season, Robinson-Earl was unanimously selected to the Big East Freshman Team.
 He was named Big East Freshman of the Year after averaging 10.5 points and 9.4 rebounds per game and had nine double-doubles.
 He was named to the Second Team All-Big 5.
 Following the season Robinson-Earl declared for the 2020 NBA draft but decided to return to Villanova after he was informed he would be a likely second-round pick.

 Coming into his sophomore season, Robinson-Earl was named to the Preseason First Team All-Big East.
 On November 26, 2020, he scored a career-high 28 points and had eight rebounds in an 83–74 win against Arizona State.
-As a sophomore, Robinson-Earl averaged 15.7 points, 8.5 rebounds and 2.2 assists per game, and was named Big East co-Player of the Year.
+As a sophomore, Robinson-Earl averaged 15.7 points, 8.5 rebounds and 2.2 assists per game, and was named Big East Co-player of the Year.
 On April 9, 2021, he declared for the 2021 NBA draft, forgoing his remaining college eligibility.

 Professional career

+Oklahoma City Thunder (2021–2023)

-Robinson-Earl was selected in the second round of the 2021 NBA draft with the 32nd pick by the New York Knicks, and then was traded to the Oklahoma City Thunder.
+Robinson-Earl was selected in the second round of the 2021 NBA draft with the 32nd pick by the New York Knicks, and then was traded to the Oklahoma City Thunder for the draft rights to Rokas Jokubaitis and Miles McBride.
 On August 10, 2021, he signed a contract with the Thunder.
 He was assigned to the NBA G League on February 3, 2023.

+On October 17, 2023, Robinson-Earl was traded, along with Victor Oladipo, by the Thunder to the Houston Rockets in exchange for Kevin Porter Jr. and two future second-round draft picks but six days later, he was waived by the Rockets.

+New Orleans Pelicans (2023–2025)

+On November 3, 2023, Robinson-Earl signed a two-way contract with the New Orleans Pelicans.
+On February 17, 2024, he signed a standard contract with the Pelicans.

+Robinson-Earl signed with the Dallas Mavericks on September 26, 2025.
+He was waived on October 17.

+Indiana Pacers (2025–present)

+On November 1, 2025, Robinson-Earl signed a 10-day contract with the Indiana Pacers.
+On November 11, 2025, the Pacers signed Robinson-Earl to a second 10-day contract.